davisnithiya/EventSnap/README.md

 ## App Overview

 EventSnap is a specialized Spring Boot application built to capture and preserve memorable moments from events.
-It leverages advanced face recognition technology to group similar faces, ensuring that every precious moment is organized and easy to navigate.
+It leverages advanced aws face recognition technology to group similar faces, ensuring that every precious moment is organized and easy to navigate.

 ### Profile Customization